wolfgangfist/gema/README.md

 - Windows: `models/model.safetensors`
 - WSL: Same structure, but will default to the original model paths if not found locally

+### HuggingFace Authentication Requirements

+**IMPORTANT:** Before installation, you need to:

+1. Create a HuggingFace account at [huggingface.co](https://huggingface.co)
+2. Visit [meta-llama/Llama-3.2-1B](https://huggingface.co/meta-llama/Llama-3.2-1B) and request access to the model
+3. Create a HuggingFace access token at [huggingface.co/settings/tokens](https://huggingface.co/settings/tokens)
+4. During the installation process, you will be prompted to authenticate with your HuggingFace token - paste the token when prompted

+Without access to the Llama model and proper authentication, the program will not work as it uses the Llama backbone.

 ## ⚙️ Installation

 ### Windows Installation